-Preds’ Viktor Arvidsson out 4-6 weeks with lower body injury
+Preds’ Viktor Arvidsson out 4-6 weeks with lower-body injury

 NASHVILLE, Tenn.
-(AP) — The Nashville Predators say forward Viktor Arvidsson will miss four to six weeks after hurting his lower body when cross-checked during the first period of Saturday night’s 4-2 win over St. Louis.
+(AP) — Nashville Predators forward Viktor Arvidsson will miss four to six weeks after hurting his lower body when cross-checked during the first period of Saturday night’s 4-2 win over St. Louis.

-Arvidsson was cross-checked by Robert Bortuzzo at 6:08 of the first period with the Blues defenseman given only a 2-minute penalty.
-The NHL announced after the game on Twitter that Bortuzzo would have a player safety hearing Sunday.
+Bortuzzo was suspended for four games without pay on the NHL on Sunday.
+Considered a repeat offender under the terms of the Collective Bargaining Agreement, Bortuzzo will forfeit $67,073.

+Arvidsson was cross-checked at 6:08 of the first period, with the Blues defenseman given only a 2-minute penalty.
 The Predators forward had an assist but played only 4:15 due to the hit.

 Nashville hosts St. Louis on Monday night.